THE HAYNES VILLAGE 100

 The origins of the event

-On Sunday 25th June 2017 the tenth Haynes Village 100 event will be held, but where did the idea for the first one in 2006 come from?
+On Sunday 24th June 2018 the eleventh Haynes Village 100 event will be held, but where did the idea for the first one in 2006 come from?

 Some years ago The Haynes Parish Council and Village Hall Trustees identified a need to raise revenue for the Village Hall, a vital centre of many activities for the whole village.
 The situation had reached a point where there was a real concern that the hall would have to be closed if income was not increased and we would lose a valuable community facility.
 No Christmas Bazaar!
 No Amateur Dramatics!
 No Badminton or Bowls!
 To lose the village hall was unthinkable!